Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 • fear of revealing emotional distance

-So the conversation is rarely only about the topic itself.
-It is also about what the topic seems to mean.
+So the conversation is rarely only about closeness itself.
+It is also about what the conversation seems to mean.

 One partner hears, “Can we talk about intimacy?” and feels accused.